-Schaschlikspieß are usually composed of vegetables, meat, and German spices.
-Schaschlikspieß are great for portion control because they provide a well-rounded meal that contains all the nutrients you need.
-This dish can be served with German rice or German potatoes.
+Schaschlikspieß is great for portion control because it provides a well-rounded meal that contains all the nutrients you need.
+This dish can be served with rice or potatoes.

 See Related: Kartoffelklose Recipe

-Frikadellen are German street food that can be found virtually anywhere in Germany.
-German frikadelle is a German specialty dish that consists of German minced grilled meat, optionally with onion or garlic, salt, pepper and bread crumbs.
+Frikadellen is a German street food that can be found virtually anywhere in Germany.
+Frikadelle is a German specialty dish that consists of German minced grilled meat, optionally with onion or garlic, salt, pepper, and bread crumbs.

-The Schneeball is a trendy short-bread pastry from Rothenburg ob der Tauber in Southern Germany.
-The conventional design is white sugar, although they may be found in a variety of tastes and designs these days.
+The Schneeball is a trendy shortbread pastry from Rothenburg ob der Tauber in Southern Germany.
+The conventional design is white sugar, although it may be found in a variety of tastes and designs these days.